Apply for a Federal Direct Loan

 Note: Completing Entrance Counseling and the Direct Loan Master Promissory Note is not a commitment to borrow funds for your education.
 If, after attending loan counseling, you determine a federal student loan is not a good option for you, you may choose not to pursue federal loan funds.

-If you're a New Federal Direct Loan Borrower, you must complete these steps prior to registering for the Student Loan Workshop.
+If you're a New Federal Direct Loan Borrower, you must complete these steps prior to requesting a New Borrower Student Loan Meeting.

-You're a new borrower at MCC if you have never borrowed a loan or have only borrowed at another school.
+You're a new borrower at MCC if you have never borrowed a loan at MCC or at another school.

 - Complete the Financial Aid Process – review your progress on your myMCC Financial Aid Self-Service page